ArnobKumarSaha/git/README.md

 This will also word on branches too.

+`git restore --source <revision-hash> file_name` to restore a file as it was in a particular revision.
+Look at `git log` to get the revision hash.

 ## revert
 To throw up the changes of an older commit, run `git revert <older_commit_hash>`.
 This will make another commit which will contain the exact opposite changes of our given commit.

 ## stash
+`git stash save "stash-message"`
+`git stash apply stash@{x}`, set x accordingly. the stashed will be in the list though.
+Use `git stash pop` to also remove the stash.

+stash@{0} is the most recent. bigger number means more older. `pop` pops up the recent. use `git stash drop <stash-id>` to drop a stash without applying it. `clear` to drop all.

 ## submodule